-- not monitored closely enough with the current system of ENR transport permits. - 2.
+- Renewable Resource Councils need to be more involved in the permit process.
+Maps for forest harvesting areas should be provided to the Renewable Resource Councils. - 2.
 Forest users are often confused over permit issuance procedures. - 3.
-According to many community residents, forest users are not complying with the provisions of the Forest Management Act and Forest Management Regulations and as a result are having negative impacts on the forests. - 4.
-There is community concern that some areas are being over harvested.
+There is a community concern that forest users are not complying with the provisions of the Forest Management Act and Forest Management Regulations and, as a result, are having negative impacts on the forests including possible overharvest. - 4.
+There is a community concern over timber that is imported from areas outside of the Gwich'in Settlement Region.

-- 1.Implement a system for monitoring personal tree harvesting on Gwich'in Private Lands - 2.
-Increase compliance with Forest Management Regulations by: - a) Increasing awareness of forest management rules and regulations in the communities. - b) Implementing and enforcing corrective actions when rules are not followed.
+- 1. Continue to work to improve the current system for monitoring personal tree harvesting on Gwich'in Private Lands. - 2.
+Increase compliance with Forest Management Regulations by: - a) increasing awareness of forest management rules and regulations in the communities. - b) implementing and enforcing corrective actions when rules are not followed. - c) increasing inspections to ensure forest users are following rules and regulations.

-- c) Increasing inspections to ensure forest users are following rules and regulations. - d) Maintaining frequency and intensity of patrols appropriate with the scale and intensity of forest use activity. - 3.
+- d) maintaining frequency and intensity of patrols appropriate with the scale and intensity of forest use activity. - 3.
 Increase information sharing with interest groups and forest users to increase awareness of permit issuing procedures.

-Figure 6: Sample Timber Transport Rermit
+Figure 6: Sample Timber Transport Permit